abdullahwarraich/github-user-profile-apis/README.md

       - Modules contain the bussiness logic
       - Services for third parties integerations
       - Untilities for helpers

-**Attempted Optional Feature**
-  1. TypeScript used
+   3. TypeScript used
-  2. Deployed on heroku
+   4. Deployed on heroku

 ### Api endpoints are